Luis Lugo: Kansas City Royals

 On July 23, 2018, Lugo signed a minor league contract with the Kansas City Royals.
 In 8 games (4 starts) for the Double-A Northwest Arkansas Naturals, Lugo posted a 1-2 record and 4.18 ERA with 21 strikeouts across 23 2/3 innings pitched.

 Chicago Cubs

 On December 13, 2018, during the Winter Meetings, the Chicago Cubs selected Lugo from the Royals in the minor league phase of the Rule 5 draft.
 Lugo split the 2019 campaign between the High–A Myrtle Beach Pelicans and Double–A Tennessee Smokies, for whom he accumulated a combined 7-3 record and 3.62 ERA with 112 strikeouts over 107 innings of work.

 Lugo did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to action in 2021 with Tennessee and the Triple–A Iowa Cubs.
 In 25 games (20 starts) between the two affiliates, Lugo registered a 6–10 record and 5.02 ERA with 100 strikeouts across 95 innings of work.
 He elected free agency following the season on November 7, 2021.

+Coaching Career

+In 2026, he was named as an assistant pitching coach for the ACL Padres the rookie-level affiliate of the San Diego Padres.